 Looking for some fun easy Halloween crafts with pom pom balls?
 I have Pom Pom Craft Ideas for pretty much every holiday, but today we will be making some pom-pom pumpkins.

-If your kids loved the pom-pom pumpkin let them make this Super Easy Cat Wands next.
+If your kids loved the pom-pom pumpkin let them make this Super Easy Cat Wands next or this Easy Spider Wand.
 Another fun Halloween idea is these Cute Spider Bell Necklaces the kids really loved running around the house chasing each other with their own spiders.

 Finding fun yet simple Halloween craft ideas can be exhausting, but don’t let it.
 If you get overwhelmed just grab some random orange, black, white, purple, and green craft supplies and let the kids create their own Halloween decorations.